-However, certain procedures or services — like preventive care or a visit to a primary care doctor, perhaps the example we used above — might not subject to a deductible.
+However, certain procedures or services — like preventive care or a visit to a primary care doctor, perhaps even the example we used above — might not be subject to a deductible.
 That means the insurer will pay the entire cost of the visit minus a small copay, which you pay out of pocket.
-You can check the benefits page of your plan to find out if this applies to you.
+(You can check the benefits page of your plan to find out if you have a copay and when it applies.)

 The next time you have a medical expense, you will only be responsible for coinsurance, having already met the deductible in full.
 The deductible resets every year, so each year you’ll need to repeat the process and pay out of pocket again before your health insurance covers your medical expenses.

 Let’s say you have a health insurance plan with a $500 deductible.
 A major medical event results in a $5,500 bill for an expense that is covered in your plan.
 Your health insurance will help in paying for these costs, but only after you’ve met that deductible.
 This is what happens next: